Our new students often ask – what kind of progress can they expect to make when they start a Russian course? The first thing we need to know:

 The journey goes on

 Where does the learning process end?
-Well, it doesn’t... even native speakers do not know their mother tongue perfectly, so there is always room for improvement – especially in a creative and vibrant language like Russian.
+Well, it doesn’t… even native speakers do not know their mother tongue perfectly, so there is always room for improvement – especially in a creative and vibrant language like Russian.
 Even if you know the grammar perfectly, there is always so much vocabulary and idiom to be learned!
-Slang, neologisms, popular sayings, cultural references, swear words (an important part of any colloquial language!) – you name it.
+Slang, neologisms, popular sayings, cultural references, swear words (which are an important part of any colloquial language!) – you name it.
 It depends on how curious and how ambitious you are.
 Some people communicate successfully with a vocabulary of 500 words, others have 5000.
 It also depends on your objectives and your target situation: whether you aim to order a dinner in a restaurant, or discuss politics and literature with Russians.
 But a high level of language proficiency comes as a result of hard work and takes a lot of time.
 It’s a journey.
-If you soak it up properly, it gives you a new dimension in life, and enriches your personality.
+If you soak a foreign language up properly, it gives you a new dimension in life, and enriches your personality.
 They say, you have as many personalities in you, as many languages you speak.

 And last but not least – please do not believe advertisements that promise to teach you Russian (or any other language) in 3 months.
 It’s impossible.
 If it were possible, I would be out of work, and would not be writing this blog!